intel-iot-devkit/how-to-code-samples/access-control/javascript/README.md

 Additionally, various events (`looking-for-motion`, `motion-detected`, `invalid-code`, etc.) are logged.

-Optionally, all data can be stored using the Intel® IoT Example Datastore running in your own Microsoft* Azure* account.
+Optionally, all data can be stored using the Intel IoT Examples Datastore running in your own Microsoft* Azure* account.

 ## Hardware requirements